 About Heartland Financial USA, Inc.

-Heartland Financial USA, Inc. is a diversified financial services company with assets of $13.2 billion.
-The company provides banking, mortgage, private client, investment and insurance services to individuals and businesses.
+Heartland Financial USA, Inc. is a diversified financial services company with assets of $13.3 billion as of March 31, 2020.
+The company provides banking, mortgage, private client, investment, insurance and consumer finance services to individuals and businesses.
 Heartland currently has 114 banking locations serving 83 communities in Iowa, Illinois, Wisconsin, New Mexico, Arizona, Montana, Colorado, Minnesota, Kansas, Missouri, Texas and California.
 Additional information about Heartland Financial USA, Inc. is available at www.htlf.com.